carbon-language/carbon-lang/clang/docs/AutomaticReferenceCounting.rst

-Similar transfers of responsibility occur for ``__weak`` fields, but since both sides must use native ``__weak`` support to ensure calling convention compatibililty, this transfer is always handled automatically by the compiler.
+Similar transfers of responsibility occur for ``__weak`` fields, but since both sides must use native ``__weak`` support to ensure calling convention compatibility, this transfer is always handled automatically by the compiler.

 .. admonition:: Rationale